 The above factors, among others, indicate the existence of a material uncertainty in respect of the going concern of the Company.
-Should the Company be unable to maintain its operating performance and/ or implement its planned working capital initiatives, the Company may be unable to continue as a going concern.
+Should the Company be unsuccessful in achieving its forecast and/or not receive the financial support pledged by its parent and related parties, the Company may be unable to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.